 To say that Facebook is m-a-s-s-i-v-e is like saying the Sun is hot or ice is cold.
 But just how big is it?

-According to the Facebook’s “newsroom” page, there are over 2.27 billion active monthly users as of September 2018.
+There are over 2.8 billion active monthly users as of February 2021.

 Looking at these numbers, it’s not hard to see why Facebook has become one of the pillars of a successful social media marketing strategy.
 The main challenge, however, is to cut through the content noise and make sure people actually engage with your brand.